MiguelEspinozaMedina/react-es-docs/docs/docs/09-tooling-integration.es-ES.md

 ---
-id: tooling-integration
+id: language-tooling
-title: Tooling Integration
+title: Language Tooling
-permalink: tooling-integration.html
+permalink: language-tooling.html
-prev: more-about-refs.html
+prev: tooling-integration.html
-next: addons.html
+next: package-management.html
 ---

-Every project uses a different system for building and deploying JavaScript.
-We've tried to make React as environment-agnostic as possible.

-## React

-### CDN-hosted React

-We provide CDN-hosted versions of React [on our download page](/react/downloads.html).
-These pre-built files use the UMD module format.
-Dropping them in with a simple `<script>` tag will inject a `React` global into your environment.
-It should also work out-of-the-box in CommonJS and AMD environments.

-### Using master

-We have instructions for building from `master` [in our GitHub repository](https://github.com/facebook/react).
-We build a tree of CommonJS modules under `build/modules` which you can drop into any environment or packaging tool that supports CommonJS.

-## JSX
+## ES2015 with JSX

 ### In-browser JSX Transform

-If you like using JSX, Babel 5 provided an in-browser ES6 and JSX transformer for development called browser.js that can be included from [CDNJS](http://cdnjs.com/libraries/babel-core/5.8.34).
+If you like using JSX, Babel 5 provided an in-browser ES2015 and JSX transformer for development called browser.js that can be included from [CDNJS](https://cdnjs.com/libraries/babel-core/5.8.34).
 Include a `<script type="text/babel">` tag to engage the JSX transformer.

 > Note:
 >